 The Group classifies instruments issued as financial liabilities or equity instruments in accordance with the substance of the contractual terms of the instruments.
-When the warrants issued (see note 17 for details) have an exercise price in sterling, they are derivative in nature and are liability classified.
+When the warrants issued (see note 18 for details) have an exercise price in sterling, they are derivative in nature and are liability classified.
 They do not qualify for equity classification as any cash settlement on exercise of these warrants will be received in a foreign currency.
-Where warrants are issued in the functional currency of the Group they are recognised as equity instruments.
+Where warrants are issued in the functional currency of the Group and meet the other necessary conditions, they are recognised as equity instruments.
 The warrant liabilities are recognised at their fair value on initial recognition and subsequently are measured at fair value through profit or loss.
 Any change in direct costs associated with the issuance of warrants are taken as an immediate charge or credit through the income statement.
+See note 13 for further details.